karthequian/Kubernetes/04_01_Adding_labels_to_the_app/Readme.md

 homepage-staging   1/1       Running   0          12m
 ```

-You can also do more complicated searches, like finding any pods owned by karthik in the development tier by the following query `dev-lead=karthik,env=staging`,
+You can also do more complicated searches, like finding any pods owned by Karthik in the development tier, by the following query `dev-lead=karthik,env=staging`,

 ```
 MacbookHome:04_01_Adding_labels_to_the_app karthik$ kubectl get pods -l dev-lead=karthik,env=staging